Stay Updated

 The standard Completion Fund grant ranges from $1,000 to $5,000, though the jury can recommend a higher or lower amount.

-Frameline’s Programming team will review all applications and work samples and will select semi-finalists to recommend to an independent jury.
+Frameline’s Programming team will review all applications and work samples and will recommend a shortlist to an independent jury.
 The jury of film and media professionals will then convene to collectively select the grant recipients.
-The names of the panelists will remain confidential until after the awards are announced.
+The jurors will remain confidential until after the awards are announced.

 Jury members are industry professionals, including filmmakers, curators, critics, and academics.
 Past jurors have included Elegence Bratton (filmmaker, The Inspection), Tina Takemoto (Dean of Humanities and Sciences at California College of Arts San Francisco), Lex Sloan (Roxie Theater Executive Director and filmmaker), and Stefano Gonzalez (film producer and Transgress Studios LLC founder and CEO).

-Applicants will be notified of their status in early 2026.
+Applicants will be notified of their status by January 2027.
 We will not be able to provide additional information about the status of your application before this time.

 Unfortunately, due to the high number of submissions, we do not provide critiques, screening notes, or individual reviews of any films not chosen for finishing fund grants.